-MTV VMA’s, The Latest News, Rumors About ‘Unpredictable’ Awards Show
+MTV VMAs: The Latest News, Rumors About ‘Unpredictable’ Awards Show

 The Demi Lovato Dilemma

-The VMA‘s may also address the recent overdose and ongoing recovery of Demi Lovato.
+The VMAs may also address the recent overdose and ongoing recovery of Demi Lovato.

 As of August 17, Us Weekly reported that the show’s producers were “going back and forth” over whether or not to address her issues.